Written by Ben Ruchte, P.E., Director of Product Engagement

 Figure 19.
 Elemental overlay of Mn and S from the select sub–map region of ID corrosion (blue box on the mount) from Section 2.
 A co-location map for Mn and S is also provided (right), coinciding with the scatter plot region in Figure 18.

 The Missing Link?

-In conclusion, microXRF technology is poised to usher in a new era of precision and thoroughness in analyzing ferrous-based components as a true ‘disrupter.’
-Its unique capabilities, including high spatial resolution elemental mapping, non-destructive analysis, the ability to scan larger areas, and the utilization of powerful X-ray sources, make it a valuable addition to the repertoire of tools used in metallurgy and failure analysis.
-As technology advances, so does our capacity to uncover the intricate secrets hidden within the very materials that power and support our world.
+This article represents just one straightforward look at leveraging this technology and the software behind it.
+That said, there are numerous ways to use this technology to optimize the analysis and discovery by adjusting the acquisition parameters, leveraging filters, etc. Overall, microXRF technology is poised to usher in a new era of precision and comprehensiveness in analyzing ferrous-based components as a true ‘disruptor.’
+Its unique capabilities, including high spatial resolution elemental mapping, non-destructive analysis, the ability to scan larger areas, and the utilization of powerful X-ray sources, make it a valuable addition to the tools used in metallurgy and failure analysis.
+As technology advances, so does our capacity to uncover the intricate secrets hidden within the very materials that power our world.

 Voisin, T., Shi, R., Zhu, Y. et al. Pitting Corrosion in 316L Stainless Steel Fabricated by Laser Powder Bed Fusion Additive Manufacturing: A Review and Perspective.
 JOM 74, 1668–1689 (2022). https://doi.org/10.1007/s11837-022-05206-2